How Does Your Neighborhood Vote? Find Out From Google Street View

 It’s not perfect, for sure.
 “It probably will never be 100 percent [accurate],” said Jonathan Krause, one of the researchers.
 But when he and his team compared their model’s prediction to actual data from the American Community Survey, their estimates weren’t far off.
 The model accurately determined that Seattle, Washington, is 69 percent Caucasian, with African Americans mostly residing in the southern neighborhoods.
 Similarly, the model was correct in predicting that the lowest-income ZIP code in Tampa, Florida, was at the southern tip.

 More surprising, even to the researchers themselves, is the accuracy with which the proportion of pickup trucks to sedans in a precinct—an area of about 1,000 residents—determines whether residents there lean Democratic or Republican.
-In Gilbert, Arizona, the model correctly identified the voting patterns of 58 out of 60 precincts—a 97 percent accuracy rate .
+In Gilbert, Arizona, the model correctly identified the voting patterns of 58 out of 60 precincts—a 97 percent accuracy rate.
 Overall the model indicated that a city with more sedans has an 88 percent chance of voting for a Democrat in the next election, and those with with more pickup trucks are 82 percent more likely to vote Republican.

 That’s not to validate the stereotypes, though, Krause said.
 “We’re not really talking this at an individual level, so it’s not that you drive a pickup truck, therefore you are a Republican,” he told CityLab.
 “These studies are based on aggregating over entire precincts and at even higher levels than that.”And more importantly, he stressed, these aren’t causal links: “It’s more that we see that these things co-occur.”